lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup1.md

 🌻 [Check clusters simulation code here >>][2]

-Now let's see different clusters Lady H. simulated.
-In the 3rd, 4th, 6th plots, clusters share similar standard deviation (`cluster_std`), so they are more separated from each other, therefore these are easier clustering problems.
-To add more challenges, clusters in 5th plot are more mixed together.
-The most tricky clusters are in 1st and 2nd plots, the circles and the moons, even though from the plot, we can see clear separation between clusters, they are more complex for clustering algorithms to handle.
+Now, let’s take a look at the different clusters that Lady H. has simulated.
+In the 3rd, 4th, and 6th plots, the clusters have similar standard deviations (cluster_std) and are more distinct from one another, making these easier clustering scenarios.
+To introduce more complexity, the clusters in the 5th plot are more intermixed.
+The most challenging clusters appear in the 1st and 2nd plots—the circles and moons.
+Although we can see clear separations in these plots, they present a greater challenge for clustering algorithms to handle effectively.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_clusters.png" width="1260" height="833" />